 A snow removal emergency shall be deemed to exist after an accumulation of any amount of snow on City streets, or after declaration of a snow removal emergency by the Public Works Director, through a public radio announcement.
 Said emergency shall be deemed to continue for a period of twenty-four hours thereafter unless such period of time shall be shortened or extended by declaration of the Public Works Director.
 The Public Works Director may declare a snow emergency in accordance with the above, prior to snow fall occurring if based on weather predictions and existing snow conditions such declaration is warranted to ensure the clear use of snow routes during the next twenty-four hour period.
 It shall be unlawful for any person to park or leave unattended or unoccupied any vehicle upon a designated snow route within the City of Waverly during the existence of a snow removal emergency.
 The parking restrictions shall be inapplicable to vehicles parked upon a street within a city block in any designated snow route that has been cleared of snow from curb to curb, for the entire length of the block.
 Any vehicle parked or left unattended upon a designated snow route in violation of this section may be towed or removed at its owner's expense through police authorization and the owner of any vehicle parked or left unattended in violation of this section shall be subject to fine for illegal parking.

-If you have questions in regards to snow route locations, call Public Services at 352-6247.
+If you have questions in regards to snow route locations, call email Public Services or call 319-352-6247.

 Damage from Snow Plow

 At times it is very difficult for snow plow operators to judge where curbs and other obstacles are located during a snow event.
 If damage occurs to your yard due to plowing operations, the City will repair sod damage in a timely manner in the spring.
-Call Public Services at 352-6247 if you would like to report any damage.
+Email Public Services or call 319-352-6247 if you would like to report any damage.

 Motorists & Safety Concerns